 Introduction

-In order to discover new patterns, trends, and make predictions in the ever-growing amount of information available to us in the digital age, we need new tools for analysing this information.
+In order to discover new patterns and trends and make predictions in the ever-growing amount of information available to us in the digital age, we need new tools for analysing this information.
 A considerable part of the information is encrypted in a complex and notoriously difficult to decipher format called ‘language’, and each language needs its own set of tools for computational analysis.
-We currently have tools that can assess the sentiment in text for Danish, however, these tools can not only be optimized to better match international standards, but can also be expanded so they are able to assess the complex range of emotions that people are able to experience and express in written language.
+We currently have tools that can assess the sentiment in text for Danish.
+These tools can be improved, not only to better match international standards;, they can also be expanded so they are able to assess the complex range of emotions that people are able to experience and express in written language.
 This paper seeks to further develop the tools available in the field of Danish computational linguistics.

-How can the current state-of-the-art in Danish sentiment analysis be improved?
-This paper proposes that the sentiment scoring accuracy can be increased through higher syntactical and semantic awareness in SENTIDA and that by creating a new, coded validation dataset for SA, the field can approach practical multi-dimensional Danish emotional SA.
+How can the current state-of-the-art in Danish sentiment analysis (SA) be improved?
+This paper proposes that the sentiment scoring accuracy can be increased through higher syntactical and semantic awareness than what was included in SENTIDA (ref.) which stands as a current state-of-the-art of Danish SA.
+Furthermore we propose that creating a new, coded validation dataset for SA, will allow the field to approach practical multi-dimensional Danish emotional SA.
 This paper introduces SentidaV2 and Emma.
 SentidaV2 build upon existing SA models with further context awareness to increase accuracy.
 Emma is a dataset of sentences rated on four emotional dimensions of valence (positivity), intensity, controllability, and utility.

 Sentiment Analysis